PHPerKael/wan2_lora_trainer/README.md

 .\python_embeded\python.exe -s ComfyUI\main.py --windows-standalone-build
 pause
 ```
+4. Run ComfyUI from your custom bat.
+Enjoy.
 **NOTE** : The reason of adding this windows call is because the Trainer runs in a new sub process inheriting the ComfyUI environment, but is needed to setup ComfyUI as root path to work with.

 **CLIP VISION** : Clip vision is just setted up for I2V models, for training T2V Models, set clip to None.